CRDMTT/Dashboard-Users/README.md

 # Dashboard-Users
 ## How to Run the Project

-This project is a React-based dashboard that integrates a mock REST API to display, search, and filter user data.
+A React dashboard application that integrates a REST API exposing user data.
+The project implements custom search, filtering, and data rendering logic to enable interactive user management.
-To run the project locally, make sure you have Node.js (v18 or higher) and npm or yarn installed.
+To set up and run the project locally, ensure Node.js (v18+) and a package manager (npm or yarn) are installed.

 Installation
 ### Clone the repository